moshaiov/moshaiov.github.io/README.md

 # moshaiov.github.io
-repo for personal webpage about cool maths
+repo for personal webpage about maths